Quantum production of gravitational waves after inflation: Results

 where $n_b = 2$ is the spectral tilt beyond the turning point $k_{\rm t.p.} = 2\cdot 10^{14}{\rm Mpc}^{-1}$, chosen such that the non-linearity scale, defined as $\Delta_{\zeta} = 1$, coincides with $p_{\rm max}$ .

 We report in Fig. \ref{fig:enter-label}, the resulting GWB spectra today, obtained with the different models.
 As expected, the magnitude of the GW spectrum strongly depends on the chosen scalar power spectrum.
-Nevertheless, due to the quartic dependence on the frequency, the maximum value for all models is reached at $p_{\rm max}$
+Nevertheless, due to the quartic dependence on the frequency, the maximum value for red- and blue-tilted spectrum is reached at $p_{\rm max}$, while for the lognormal spectrum at $k_s$,